 Hymns for the homeless

-A range of hymns in Singing the Faith respond directly to this call, including many in the Justice and Peace section (StF 693 – 723).
-Particularly apt hymns for this week include:
+A range of hymns in Singing the Faith respond directly to the challenges that homelessness present to our faith and action, including many in the Justice and Peace section (StF 693 – 723).
+Particularly apt hymns for this Sunday include:

 If we claim to love our neighbour

 while the hungry queue for food,